unchartedsoftware/aperture-tiles/docs/documentation/userguide/readme.md

 The Description section is an expandable dialog that provides a summary description of your Aperture Tiles application.

-It can also be configured to contain basic controls.
+It can also be customized to contain basic controls.
 In the Twitter Topics application for example, the Description contains a drop-down list that lets you quickly jump to any of South America's major cities.

 ![Description](../../img/description-expanded.png)